LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 #.
 Prints each field of a job when using search functionality, and when
    listing all columns.
 If there are no search results, a descriptive message is displayed.
 #.
-Allows the user to search for a String across all columns.
+Allows the user to search for a string across all columns.
 #.
 Returns case-insensitive results.

 Solution Demo